ParsifalXu/Simple-Distributed-Storage-System/README.md

 # Other Features

-- mechanisms to determine failure of storage nodes
+- Mechanisms to determine failure of storage nodes
-- rebuild of the lost redundancy at a replacement storage node
+- Rebuild of the lost redundancy at a replacement storage node
 - RAID-6 data recovery
 - Analysis, synchronization mechanism and
 - Disaster tolerance and recovery